 - Traditional Vietnamese Songs and Opera – The water puppet shows will also celebrate many traditional songs and operas.
 This is why the water puppet shows usually have a live orchestra with traditional Vietnamese musicians and traditional Vietnamese musical instruments.
 Many also have Vietnamese singers performing some traditional songs.

 The water puppets and how the puppet masters can operate and perform these water puppets are really ingenious.
-The water puppet shows show the ingeniousness of the Vietnamese people and their artistic skills.
-The puppet masters can literally make the water puppets “dance on the water.”
+The water puppet shows the Vietnamese people’s ingeniousness and artistic skills.
+The puppet masters can make the water puppets “dance on the water.”

-Not only do you help keep this art alive, but you also help to ensure those that make and support the water puppets as the puppet manufacturers, the musicians, and singers also keep their art.
+Not only do you help keep this art alive, but you also help to ensure that those who make and support the water puppets as puppet manufacturers, musicians, and singers, keep their art.